msu/mtmc/docs/MTMC_SPECIFICATION.md

 ## Instructions (16 bit)

-There are 7 instruction types in the MTSC.
+There are 7 instruction types in the MTSC, with a total of 37 instructions (52 instructions if you count the stack operations instructions separately).
+The MTSC is not a RISC computer, but combines ideas from RISC (MIPS in particular), from the [Scott CPU](https://www.youtube.com/watch?v=RRg5hRlywIg) and the [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine)

 Instruction types can be determined by looking at the four high-order bits (nibble) of an instruction.

 | top nibble | hex   | type           |
 |------------|-------|----------------|